 IT students can quickly assess their understanding of what a project manager is thinking about when they launch a project.
 Even if they aren’t going to be managing a project, viewing the different components of what the expectations are as a project team members is a good starting point.
 Mind Tools (opens in a new window) has a project management assessment tool (opens in a new window) worth investigating, and a robust summary of the different elements of project management.

 A significant consideration for an IT student, whether they are either working on a project team or managing the project itself, is that there are a number of different moving parts.
 In some ways it’s like trying to put together a moving jigsaw puzzle.
 IT students should be aware that some of the different elements include: working with team members who: have different areas of expertise, work in assorted locations (sometimes even different states or countries), possess varying work styles, are culturally diverse, and may have different goals.

-Troubleshooting: Troubleshooting is both a technical skill and an employability skill.
-Troubleshooting in the IT world is typically associated with hardware, networking, software, systems, etc. IT students should understand customer service often plays a large role in successful troubleshooting efforts.
+(opens in a new window) Troubleshooting: Troubleshooting (opens in a new window) is both a technical skill and an employability skill.
+Troubleshooting in the IT world is typically associated with hardware (opens in a new window) , networking, software, systems, etc. IT students should understand customer service often plays a large role in successful troubleshooting efforts.
 So, there is not only technical knowledge needed, but being able to incorporate active listening, proper documentation, patience, and clear communication are all essentials of effective customer service.
 There are a number of troubleshooting forums and vendor-specific resources online.
-Here are a simple series of steps to consider when troubleshooting an IT problem.
+Here are a simple (opens in a new window) series of steps (opens in a new window) to consider when troubleshooting an IT problem.